mattiagualtieri/mcat/README.md

-# mcat
+# MCAT
-MCAT implementation for survival regression using WSI and omics data
+An MCAT (Multimodal Co-Attention Transformer) implementation for overall survival regression using WSI and omics data